ismaeltovar/portfolio-site-discontinued2022/_posts/2021-09-13-how-to-delete-android-system-apps-using-adb.md

 ![Google app download page](../assets/img/adb-android/google-play.png)

-In this example, the package name is `com.google.android.googlequicksearchbox`.
+In this example, the package name of the Google app is `com.google.android.googlequicksearchbox`.

-The last method is kind of a last resort in case you can't find or identify an app's package name with both of the above methods.
+The last method is kind of a last resort in case you can't find or identify an app's package name with any of the above methods.
 You can <a href="https://play.google.com/store/search?q=package%20name&c=apps" target="_blank">download an app in the app store that helps you look up the package name of a particular app.</a> My preferred app is <a href="https://play.google.com/store/apps/details?id=com.csdroid.pkg" target="_blank">Package Name Viewer 2.0</a>, but you can feel free to use whichever app you like.

 ## Step 5: Run some commands

 Now comes the fun part.
 Once you have found the correct package name, you may now begin removing the app.
 To remove the app go into your Android device's shell by running `adb shell`.

 Once there, run `pm uninstall -k --user 0 package.name` (replacing package.name with the name of the package you searched for earlier).
+You can also run `adb shell pm uninstall -k --user 0 package.name` if you choose.
 You should see "Success" after running the above command.
-If see anything other than "Success", then either you don't have the app to begin with or you misspelled the package name.
+If you see anything other than "Success", then either you don't have the app to begin with or you misspelled the package name.

 Boom!
-That app you wanted to get rid of is gone for good.
+That app you wanted to get rid of is now gone for good.

-If you would like an example of commands, click <a href="https://github.com/ismaeltovar/bash-scripts/blob/main/adb-scripts/remove-unwanted-apps-android" target="_blank">here</a>.
+If you would like an example of adb commands, click <a href="https://github.com/ismaeltovar/bash-scripts/blob/main/adb-scripts/remove-unwanted-apps-android" target="_blank">here</a>.

 I hope this article helped!
 Make sure to share this article with someone who might find it useful.
 If you find an error or typo in one of my articles, please let me know.